legalese noun 1. the formal and technical language of legal documents.

 Legalese's founder and director, Eitan is a practising attorney with a background in commercial and entertainment law and tech entrepreneurship.
 Eitan has worked with sectors across the board, from creative, advertising and media, to educational, non-profit and technology industries.

 Steph is a practising attorney licensed in both South Africa and New York with a background in media and commerce.
 He specialises in intellectual property law, with his expertise including trade mark searches, filing, prosecution and litigation; open source licensing; advertising law; counterfeit goods; domain name disputes and IP-related commercial agreements.
 Steph focuses on tech trends, with a fascination with data science, blockchain and crypto developments.

-Legalese's paralegal, Catherine focuses on music and tech trends, legal research, royalty administration, and legal applications, registrations and licensing.
+Legalese's paralegal and brand manager, Catherine focuses on music and tech trends, legal research and drafting, royalty administration and legal applications, registrations and licensing.